 If you or a loved one is struggling with oppositional defiant disorder, finding the right treatment can be a challenge.
 We’re here to help you determine whether the care we offer is the right fit.

-Learn about ODD treatment at Belmont Behavioral Hospital in Philadelphia, PA
+Learn about ODD treatment at Belmont Behavioral Health System in Philadelphia, PA

 Oppositional defiant disorder, abbreviated as ODD, is a behavioral condition that may be diagnosed after an individual displays a pattern of culturally unusual defiance, hostility, argumentativeness, or defiance of authority.
 Individuals who have this disorder may be likely to become suddenly angry, lose their temper, display outbursts of rage, disobey rules or laws, or get into fights or arguments.
 Oppositional defiant disorder causes a severe disruption in the individual’s life, as well as in the lives of that individual’s loved ones and peers.
 Without treatment, these behaviors continue despite negative consequences.